EsraOzkaya/EWALectureNotes/README.md

 BBM488 ve BBM490 Ders Kontenjanlari 70'er kisi olarak arttirilmistir.

+There will be a quiz exam on April 7th.

+Term Exam will be on May 5th.

 # Samples

 You can reach the sample application for Form processing with Servlets [here](https://github.com/mulderbaba/EWALectureNotes/blob/master/FormApp.zip).